mepto/p9/readme.md

 should you wish to create your own, it should be named litreview.sqlite3 or the settings file updated locally accordingly.

-Django migrations will then need to be run.
+### Migrations

+If you create your own database, you will need to run the migrations.

+`python manage.py migrate`

 ## How to use